logzio/logzio-azure-blob/README.md

-# Ship Azure Blob logs
+# Ship logs from Azure Blob Storage

-To simplify shipping of your Azure Blob logs, we provide an automated deployment process.
+To simplify shipping of your logs in Azure Blob Storage, we provide an automated deployment process.

 At the end of this process,